ELEC ENG 7079 - Principles of Signal Processing

 Course Code ELEC ENG 7079 Course Principles of Signal Processing Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ELEC ENG 2007, MATHS 2201, MATHS 2202 or equivalent Course Description Discrete time (DT) signals; DT Linear Shift Invariant (LSI) systems; Fourier transforms; Fourier analysis for discrete time systems: DT Fourier series, DT Fourier transform, discrete Fourier transform, spectral leakage, frequency resolution, non-parametric spectral estimation.
 Digital filtering principles; Digital filter design; Statistical signal processing fundamentals; Practical signal processing skills in MATLAB; Applications example of digital signal processing: digital radio techniques.

-Course Coordinator: Dr Brian NgCourse Co-ordinator & lecturer: Dr. Brian Ng
+Course Coordinator: Associate Professor Brian NgCourse Co-ordinator & lecturer: Dr. Brian Ng

 Office: Ingkarni Wardli 3.35